 “From a technology standpoint, cloud is very much an unsung hero in the fight against Covid-19, as the pandemic marks the start of a new era for the technology’s adoption.”

 The pandemic has been a catalyst for cloud software and services adoption with Microsoft reporting two years of digital transformation in two months.
 The acceleration coupled with the positive results of cloud-based working has arguably shifted global IT strategies permanently.

-As a result of the move to cloud services, IT spend in 2020 is down $300 billion, an 8% decline, with the hardest hit being hardware investments.
+As a result of the move to cloud services, IT spending in 2020 is down $300 billion, an 8% decline, with the hardest hit being hardware investments.
 Most of that budget, 6.3%, is being reallocated to cloud-based services and software, a figure that is expected to increase over the next five years.
 Gartner predicts 45% of IT budgets will be dedicated to moving traditional solutions to the cloud by 2024.

 Remote and contactless working

 With the benefits of reduced travel, lower office costs, and lower running costs of cloud software and services, a return to the previous busy single-workplace based 9 to 5 may be very slow if it happens at all.
 Workers are seeing the upside of a better work-life balance and through the lack of geographic restrictions employers are enjoying access to a much wider talent pool than ever before.
-No wonder that 80% of organizations are predicted to migrate toward the cloud by 2025.

 Remote and contactless installation and onboarding

 Unlike its physical, onsite counterparts, cloud software and services can be installed, integrated, trained, and maintained without a single onsite visit.
 Its remote, contactless management is key to its success in a world increasingly quarantined and segmented by local and national responses to COVID.